Doctor Alexa Canady: First Woman Neurosurgeon in America

-Young Canady and her brother grew up outside Lansing and were the only two Black students in the entire school.
+Young Canady and her brother grew up outside Lansing and were the only two African American students in the entire school.
 Despite the obstacles, Canady was an exceptional student and was named a National Achievement Scholar in 1967.
 She attended the University of Michigan, getting her bachelor of science degree in 1971.
 She then attended the University of Michigan Medical School, earning her M.D. cum laude in 1975.
-Canady interned at Yale’s New Hane Hospital from 1975 to 1976; she was appointed as the first female and the first Black to a residency in neurosurgery.
+Canady interned at Yale’s New Hane Hospital from 1975 to 1976; she was appointed as the first woman and the first African American to a residency in neurosurgery.

-Besides Dr. Canady’s position as the director of pediatric neurosurgery, she also works to change the perspective of how African-Americans are being perceived both as patients and physicians.
-She claims the major medical problem for Blacks stems from the scarcity of research targeting their specific health concerns and needs.
+Besides Dr. Canady’s position as the director of pediatric neurosurgery, she also workd to change the perspective of how African-Americans are being perceived both as patients and physicians.
+She claims the major medical problem stems from the scarcity of research targeting their specific health needs.
 Canady believes the issues will be better addressed now that medical schools are diversifying their student bodies and their faculties.